L-1B Visa To Green Card: Everything You Need To Know

 The other green cards, while not impossible to obtain, would be difficult for L-1B holders to qualify for and, therefore, unlikely candidates for your green card.
 These include:

-• the EB-4 for religious workers, translators, military members, and certain Iraqis.
+• The EB-4 – for religious workers, translators, military members, and certain Iraqis.

-• the EB-5 visa for investors who are investing significant capital ($900,000 or $1.8 million) in a U.S. endeavor (as of 11/21/19).
+• The EB-5 – for investors who are investing significant capital ($1,050,000, or $800,000 in targeted employment areas) in a U.S. endeavor.

-The EB-5 visa is a great alternative if you have the necessary capital and the business you invest in creates a minimum of 10 full-time jobs for domestic workers.
-The difference in invested level required is based on whether the area you invest in is considered economically depressed, either a high unemployment or a rural Targeted Employment Area (TEA).
+The difference in investment level required is based on whether the area you invest in is an a Targeted Employment Area (high-unemployment or rural) or not.
 The unemployment area needs to have an avg. unemployment of at least 150% of the U.S. national rate.
-Check out this recent EB-5 article.

-L-1B Visa to Green Card Steps
+L-1B Visa to a Green Card Step-By-Step Process

 Generally, there are three steps to moving from L-1B nonimmigrant status to a green card.
 No matter which green card you choose, the first step will be to ask your employer to sponsor you for your green card.
-If that is unavailable to you, you need to find an employer that will sponsor you.
-The only exceptions to this rule are the EB-1C and the EB-2 with a National Interest Waiver.
-The three steps are as follows:

-PERM Labor Certification Process
+Step One: PERM Labor Certification Process

 Now that you have a sponsoring employer, he or she will need to obtain a PERM Labor Certification on your behalf.
 This involves having your employer go through a recruitment process to ensure that no qualified U.S. workers are available to fill your position and that you are going to be paid the prevailing wage for your area.

-I-140 Form, Immigrant Petition for Alien Worker
+Step Two: File Form I-140, Immigrant Petition for Alien Worker

-After the PERM process is done, your employer will have to file an I-140 petition for you.
-The date that the USCIS receives your petition will become your “priority date”.
 You will need to wait until that priority date becomes current with the final action dates released in the Department of State’s monthly visa bulletin.
 The amount of time that you will need to wait depends on the kind of green card that you apply for and your country of origin.

-I-485 Form, Application to Register Permanent Residence or Adjust Status
+Step Three: File Form I-485, Application to Register Permanent Residence or Adjust Status

 Once your priority date is current, you can submit your I-485 form to have your status adjusted to that of a legal permanent resident.
 If you are outside the U.S., you will need to go through consular processing, which involves going to a U.S. consulate or embassy for a one-on-one interview with an immigration officer.